January 28

 Captive Yet Free

 In the year 1225, Thomas is believed to have been born in the castle of Roccasecca, now known as the Lazio region of Italy.
-His parents, Landulph the Count of Aquino and Theodora the Countess of Teano, were rich.
+His parents, Landolph the Count of Aquino and Theodora the Countess of Teano, were rich.
 As the youngest son, Thomas was expected to enter the monastery.
-At the age of five, he was given to the Benedictine monastery at Monte Cassino.
-It was his parents’ hopes that the young Thomas would later on choose the monastic life and eventually become abbot.
+At the age of five, he was sent to the Benedictine monastery at Monte Cassino.
+It was his parents’ hope that the young Thomas would later on choose the monastic life and eventually become an abbot.

 When his family knew about Thomas’ decision to join the Order, his mother planned for him to be transferred to Paris.
-While he was travelling to Rome, Thomas was captured by his brothers and returned him to their parents at Monte San Giovanni Campano.
-He was held under strict watch for a year.
+While he was traveling to Rome, Thomas was captured by his brothers, who returned him to their parents at Monte San Giovanni Campano.
+He was held under strict surveillance for a year.
 It was there that his family tried to prevent him from joining the Order.
 Unhindered by his captivity, Thomas taught his sisters and continued to communicate with members of the Dominican Order.
 When his mother realized that she could not sway Thomas, she tried to save the family name by arranging Thomas’ escape through a window.
 She held that an escape done in secret was better than appearing to accept her son’s decision.

 The Silent Giant

-After his escape in 1244, Thomas returned to Naples, then to Rome where he met Johannes von Wildeshausen, Master General of the Dominican Order.
+After his escape in 1244, Thomas returned to Naples, then to Rome, where he met Johannes von Wildeshausen, Master General of the Dominican Order.
 In the following year, he went to study at the University of Paris.
-It is believed that it was there that he met the venerable St. Albert the Great who was the Chair of Theology at the College of St. James that time.
+It is believed that it was there that he met the venerable St. Albert the Great, who was the Chair of Theology at the College of St. James at the time.

 Thomas was described as a quiet student who seldom spoke at the university.
 This behavior led other students to believe that he was mentally delayed.
 After he completed his studies, Thomas became an apprentice professor in Cologne.
-He instructed his students on the books of the Old Testament.
+He instructed his students in the books of the Old Testament.
 It was during this time that he wrote numerous works on philosophy and theology.
-In 1252, he returned to Paris and pursued his master’s in theology, while at the same time serving as professor in biblical studies.
+In 1252, he returned to Paris and pursued his master’s in theology while at the same time serving as a professor of biblical studies.
 He spent most of his life teaching his students, writing books in theology and philosophy, and holding positions in the Order.

 Nothing but You, Lord